-- Facilitation of collaboration and linkages among all relevant stakeholders: such as the response stakeholders and disaster monitoring and Early Warning information service providers, Disaster Risk Profilers and Planners for Disaster Risk Reduction, in order to more strongly link Early Warning to response - > Promotion of information and experience sharing among stakeholders: - Carry out strategic disaster-related needs assessments and provide recommendations to stakeholders involved in response initiatives - Dissemination of data and information may reach this Directorate from M & E, Research and Planning c.
-Directorate of Disaster Response
+- Facilitation of collaboration and linkages among all relevant stakeholders: such as the response stakeholders and disaster monitoring and Early Warning information service providers, Disaster Risk Profilers and Planners for Disaster Risk Reduction, in order to more strongly link Early Warning to response - Promotion of information and experience sharing among stakeholders: - Carry out strategic disaster-related needs assessments and provide recommendations to stakeholders involved in response initiatives - Monitoring and Regulation of humanitarian and DM agencies c.
+Directorate of Disaster Response, Relief and Recovery

-- Establishment and maintenance of a national disaster response capacity data base; - > Coordination of all stakeholders in disaster response; - Facilitation of the preparation of national, district, and community level disaster response contingency plans;

-- Facilitation of the planning and implementation of Disaster Response Interventions, based on the Disaster Cycle; - Separation of the planning and coordination of Rapid-Onset Disasters from Slow-Onset Disasters, and allocation of responsibilities accordingly; - Tracking the cost of all Disaster Response interventions by all stakeholders, phase by phase, in order to estimate the cost of a particular disaster, and for better judgement of the management costs of each phase.
+- Establishment and maintenance of a national disaster response capacity data base; - Coordination of all stakeholders in disaster response; - Facilitation of the preparation of national, district, and community level disaster response contingency plans; - Facilitation of the planning and implementation of Disaster Response Interventions, based on the Disaster Cycle; - Separation of the planning and coordination of Rapid-Onset Disasters from Slow-Onset Disasters, and allocation of responsibilities accordingly; - Tracking the cost of all Disaster Response interventions by all stakeholders, phase by phase, in order to estimate the cost of a particular disaster, and for better judgement of the management costs of each phase.